 Veneers are a minimally invasive procedure as they require the removal of part of your natural tooth enamel in order for permanent veneers to bond on the surface of your natural teeth.
 They are usually porcelain or composite shells.
 They sit on top of your natural teeth and can last up to 10 to 15 years depending on the wear.

 As long as you take good care of them, which doesn’t mean doing anything extra other than your regular oral hygiene regimen, they require minimum attention.

-The answer to veneers vs. braces all comes down to exactly why do you want or need veneers or braces.
+The answer to “should i get braces or veneers?” all comes down to exactly why you want or need veneers or braces.
 In order to choose between veneers and braces as treatment options, you need to first consult with your dentist and identify the main dental issues you have.
 For example, if you have any severe alignment issues, it’s better to treat these as soon as you can because alignment issues, if they go untreated, can lead to serious problems that can affect other parts of the body.
-These might include tension headaches, neck pain, gum disease, loose teeth and tooth loss.
+These might include tension headaches, neck pain, gum disease, loose teeth, and tooth loss.

-In this case, we wouldn’t advice to use veneers.
+In this case, we wouldn’t advise using veneers.
 Because veneers do not fix any alignment issues; they are a cosmetic dentistry treatment, not a structural treatment option necessary for your needs.
 So if you want to fix a severe alignment issue, you should go with a structural treatment option like braces.
-However, if you are considering veneers for an aesthetic reason, for example small gaps between teeth, they’re your best option.
+However, if you are considering veneers for an aesthetic reason, for example, small gaps between teeth, they’re your best option.
 Let’s take a look at the table down below.
 You’ll get a quick idea of the differences between veneers and braces in terms of usage.